beegagliardi.com

 Any team can ship a new customer touchpoint in a week.
 Very few companies have designed how those touchpoints work together, how context moves between them, or how trust is maintained across the journey.

-Most companies try to add delight before they’ve repaired continuity.
+Most companies try to add delight before they have repaired continuity.

-But customers don’t need more personality layered on top of fragmentation.
+But customers do not need more personality layered on top of fragmentation.

 They need an experience that knows enough, connects enough, and holds together well enough to help them keep moving.